 We do not approve anything that does not meet or exceed each one of these tests.
-All of our Reconditioned batteries are within 2 years of their original manufacture date, or else they do not get processed.
+All of our Reconditioned batteries are within two years of their original manufacture date, or else they do not get processed.

 We carry new batteries for cars, trucks, equipment, quads, motorcycles, boats, wheelchairs, scooters, UPS/Back ups, emergency lighting, alarm systems and more.
 Give us a call for your needs, we can get just about anything.